Wong Fei Hung Series

-The Wong Fei Hung Series is a 1995 to 1996 Hong Kong–Chinese television film series of five stories about Wong Fei-hung, a Chinese martial artist and folk hero, each told in four episodes.
-The series was produced by Tsui Hark and starred Vincent Zhao, Maggie Shiu, Max Mok, Lau Shun, Kent Cheng, Hung Yan-yan, Power Chan and Cheung Chun-hung in the leading roles.
+The Wong Fei Hung Series is a 1995–1996 Hong Kong martial arts television film series of five stories about Wong Fei-hung (Huang Feihong), a Chinese martial artist and folk hero, each told in four episodes.
+It is a spin-off of the Once Upon a Time in China film series, which is known in Chinese as Wong Fei-hung.

+The series was produced by Tsui Hark and stars Vincent Zhao in the titular role and Maggie Shiu as his love interest "13th Aunt" Siu-kwan, along with Max Mok, Lau Shun, Kent Cheng, Hung Yan-yan, Power Chan and Cheung Chun-hung.

 Plot

 The Eight Assassins (八大天王)

 The story is set in the late Qing dynasty.
 Empress Dowager Cixi sends Prince Cheng to Foshan to recruit Wong Fei-hung to serve the government but Wong declines.
 In anger, Prince Cheng secretly gathers a group of eight notorious assassins – the "Eight Great Heavenly Kings", led by Monk Geng-fa – to deal with Wong.
 While Wong is seeing 13th Aunt off at the dock, the eight assassins attack his clinic, Po-chi-lam, and injure his students and rob his ancestral tablets.
 They threaten to destroy the tablets unless Wong fights them in a leitai match.

 Wong wins three rounds in the match but collapses after the third round as he has been poisoned.
 Wong's students take his place in the next rounds and marginally win the match.
 Wong is on the verge of death from poisoning, but, surprisingly, Monk Geng-fa sends him the antidote.

 Just before the final fight takes place, Wong rings the temple's bells and reminds Monk Geng-fa of his past.
 Actually, Monk Geng-fa used to be a Shaolin monk but was expelled from the monastery for bad conduct.
 He decides to repent and gives up fighting.
 Prince Cheng also feels ashamed of himself and lets Wong off.
 Wong returns the ancestral tablets to Po-chi-lam while 13th Aunt returns from her trip to Europe.